Texas Evictions 101: Legal Timelines, Landlord Rights, and How to Protect Your Investment

 Why Professional Management Prevents Most Evictions

 Flat Fee Landlord's eviction rate on placed Texas tenants is under 1%.
-The Texas eviction process is fast relative to other states — but it still costs you 3–5 weeks of non-payment plus filing fees, constable fees, and your time.
-On a $2,000/month Houston property, a 5-week eviction costs $2,500 in lost rent alone before recovery.
+The Texas eviction process is fast relative to other states — but even a "fast" eviction costs you $5,000–$10,000 in total when you add lost rent, legal costs, turnover, and re-leasing.
+On a $2,200/month Houston property, that's nearly 5 months of rent gone in a single incident.

-When an eviction does become necessary, our team manages every step: correct notice drafting and delivery, filing in the right JP precinct, attending the hearing, coordinating with the constable.
-You don't take time off work to sit in JP court — we handle it.
+When an eviction does become necessary, our team manages every step: correct notice drafting and delivery per Texas Property Code § 24.005, filing in the right JP precinct, attending the hearing, coordinating with the constable, and managing the make-ready and re-leasing process.
+You don't take time off work to sit in JP court — we handle it from notice to re-occupancy.

 2,000+